Top 10 activities for you to stay in shape this season

 6. Downhill and Cross-Country Skiing — Head to Bristol Mountain (38 slopes), Swain (35 trails) or Hunt Hollow in Naples (80 acres of trails) for your skiing adventure (including lessons), day or night.

-7. Snowboarding — Combining elements of surfing, skateboarding and skiing, your snowboarding experience awaits at Brantling Ski & Snowboard Center in Sodus, Bristol Mountain in Canandaigua, Swain Ski Resort or Kissing Bridge in Glenwood.
+7. Snowboarding — Combining elements of surfing, skateboarding such as with the utilization of flat skateboard decks and skiing, your snowboarding experience awaits at Brantling Ski & Snowboard Center in Sodus, Bristol Mountain in Canandaigua, Swain Ski Resort or Kissing Bridge in Glenwood.
 Many resorts offer a ‘snowboard school” for beginners.
 Visit www.iskiny.com/ski-new-york for additional information, including instructional videos and up-to-date snow conditions.

 8. Sledding — You’re never too old to go sledding!
 If you want to go beyond smaller slopes in your neighborhood or backyard, there are plenty of places to hike up that hill and fly down it.
 A few cool spots include parks in Pittsford-Mendon Ponds (try the hill on Douglas Road and Canfield Road) and Powder Mills Park (near the North and South lodges), Black Creek Park in Chili, Ellison Park in Penfield, Cobbs Hill in Rochester and Webster Park.